peterhcharlton/starter-hugo-academic/content/students/_index.md

    - [Screening for atrial fibrillation: Improving efficiency of manual review of handheld electrocardiograms][9]

-- **Medical Student Project**, _University of Cambridge_
+- **Mary Adeniji**, _University of Cambridge_

    Completed 2021

-   Topic: Improving the efficiency of atrial fibrillation screening using handheld ECG recorders
+   Related Publications:

+   - [Prioritising Electrocardiograms for Manual Review to Improve the Efficiency of Atrial Fibrillation Screening][10]

 - **Individual Project**, _University of Cambridge_